Achieving sustainable mobility

 Much can be gained by reducing the number of vehicles and instead commuting together, something that requires an attractive public transport system.

-To further reduce emissions, the system has to consist of energy-efficient vehicles running on electricity or renewable fuels, depending on the operation and local conditions.
+To further reduce emissions, the system has to consist of energy-efficient vehicles running on renewable fuels, depending on the operation and local conditions.
 Scania´s buses and services allow for sustainability to go hand in hand with operating economy - a prerequisite for making sustainable transport happen on a wide scale.

 Powertrains for different needs